ktaylor63/southeast/site/content/wolf-creek/frequently-asked-questions.md

 Most of the fish are stocked into federal mitigation waters in Kentucky.
 The other fish are provided to the Commonwealth of Kentucky under a reimbursable agreement to meet management goals in state controlled waters.
 A total of 125 different waters in Kentucky are stocked with trout from this facility.

-{{< figure class="photo-center" src="/images/pages/wolf-creek-stocking-locations-2017.jpg" alt="A map of Kentucky showing stocking locations across the state with higher concentrations in Central and Eastern Kentucky" caption="Kentucky trout stocking locations (2017).
-Map by USFWS." link="/pdf/map/kentucky-trout-stocking-locations-2017.pdf" >}}
+{{< figure class="photo-center" src="/images/pages/wolf-creek-stocking-map.jpg" alt="A map of Kentucky showing stocking locations across the state with higher concentrations in Central and Eastern Kentucky" caption="Kentucky trout stocking locations.
+Map by USFWS." link="/pdf/map/wolf-creek-stocking-map.pdf" >}}

 ## Do you provide or sell fish to private individuals?